Cheapest Food to Buy: Best List of 57 Budget Foods

 Deviled eggs - cheapest food to buy.

-47) Canned tuna
+47) Canned Tuna

 Canned tuna is one of the cheapest canned fish.
 It can be used for a variety of dishes, from tuna sandwiches to pasta salads.
 Not only is it convenient and readily available year-round, but canned tuna is also a good source of omega-3 fatty acids, which are essential for maintaining good heart health.

-48) Chicken thighs
+48) Chicken Thighs

 Chicken thighs are one of the most versatile cuts of chicken.
 Not only are they rich in flavor and juicier than other parts of the chicken, but they are also incredibly affordable.

-49) Ground beef
+49) Ground Beef

 Ground beef is a versatile ingredient that has become a staple in many households.
 It’s made by grinding meat from different parts of the cow and can be found in varying percentages of fat content.

-50) Pork shoulder
+50) Pork Shoulder

 Pork shoulder is a flavorful, tender meat.
 Also known as pork butt, this cut comes from the upper part of the pig’s shoulder and is often marbled with fat, which helps to keep the meat juicy and tender when cooked slowly over low heat.